 Whether you are a beginner or expert, you'll agree that some of the best snorkeling in North America is found on the coral islands some 70 miles west of Key West.
 Under the massive ramparts of Fort Jefferson and lying on a carpet of brilliant white sand is a myriad of colorful tropical fish and living coral.

 The shallow waters make this area perfect for first time snorkelers.
 You'll see lots of colorful corals, several varieties of tropical fish, starfish, queen conchs and much more in this protected marine sanctuary.
 A great addition to your snorkel experience is a side trip to the Windjammer wreck.
 This 261-foot Schooner wreck, located just off Loggerhead Key, is divided into two main wreckage fields.
 The bow portion lies in an east-west direction and is approximately 110 feet in length.
 The midships, stern and main mast structure lies in a north-south direction and is roughly 110 feet in length.
 And it is home to thousands of tropical fish and spiny lobster.

 2. Best Place to See Manatees: Crystal River

 This is a sea cow heaven.
-But leave your spurs behind as only fins are welcome here.
-The area is a major mecca for manatees, which congregate in herds in the warm waters from November through April.
+But leave your spurs behind; only fins are welcome here.
+The area is a major draw for manatees, which congregate in herds in the warm waters from November through April.
 This protected and endangered species can reach an average 10 feet in length and 1,000 pounds.

 Only snorkeling is allowed in the posted manatee areas and harassing or chasing them is strictly prohibited.
 In fact, it's some of the best snorkeling in Florida, especially for wildlife lovers.
 Divers can experience dozens of freshwater springs that boil from the underground aquifer.
 The salty mix of Gulf waters create a marine environment that is nothing short of spectacular.
 You are also just as likely to find tarpon, snapper and redfish as you are to see large mouth bass and garfish.